garethspor/sportodo/README.md

 A simple command line todo list utility

 ## Get started
-initialize a new todo list in your current working dir `sportodo init`
+initialize a new todo list in your current working dir:

+`sportodo init`

 ## Usage
-enumerate your list
+enumerate your list:

 `sportodo list`